components/MathJax/README.md

-# mathjax-component-builder
+# MathJax Component

-A simple script to populate the
+This is the MathJax components repo.
+It contains releases of mathjax, with the png image fonts removed, since they are often unused, and take up a large portion of MathJax install size and time.

-[mathjax components repo](https://github.com/components/MathJax).
+The master branch of this repo contains a simple script to update the [mathjax components repo](https://github.com/components/MathJax).
 This clones [MathJax][] and the [MathJax-grunt-cleaner][] repos, then iterates through each MathJax release tag,